GameboxSystems/GBADVI/README.md

 ## Acknowledgments

-* **zwenergy** - Original inspiration for the project, his [gbaHD] is a wonderful implementation that they were kind enough to give to us all.
+* **zwenergy** - Original inspiration for the project, his [gbaHD](https://github.com/zwenergy/gbaHD) is a wonderful implementation that they were kind enough to give to us all.
 Thank you zwenergy!
+* **Helder** - Maker of the flex and all around great modder.
+Visit his site at https://www.heldergametech.com/ for awesome modding products!